 Drain clogs are a common plumbing problem after heavy rains.
 All kinds of trash and debris can get stirred up and clogged in plumbing pipes and vent stack pipes on your roof.
 One of the first signs that this is a problem, aside from slow drainage, is a sewage smell emitting from your drains.
 Drains should be professionally cleaned to alleviate this problem.
 To prevent this from happening in the future make sure storm drains, gutters, and rooftops are clean and free of debris.
 Regular drain cleaning is also a good idea.

 Heavy rains after a dry spell can lead to broken pipes.
 During times of little or no rain, the ground can harden.
 Once heavy rains start the ground can shift, and this is what causes broken pipes.

 Galvanized steel pipes are particularly at risk.
-Some signs you may have a broken pipe is discolored water, or a loss in water pressure.
-If you suspect a broken pipe you should call your plumber right way to locate and repair the broken pipe.
+Some signs you may have a broken pipe are discolored water or a loss in water pressure.
+If you suspect a broken pipe you should call your plumber right away to locate and repair the broken pipe.

 Flooding is a natural result of heavy rains.
 Basements and utility rooms that are located below the ground are of particular risk.
 To help combat flooding during heavy rain, many basements and utility rooms have sump pumps.
 To prevent flooding during heavy rains you should test your sump pump to make sure it is working.
 You can easily test your sump pump by pouring water into the crock.
 If it is working correctly the sump pump will automatically turn on and start pumping the water out.
 Next, you will want to make sure that the drain pipe is free of clogs and debris.
 Considering replacing the sump pump if it fails the test.

 With a few more months left in the rainy season, it is important to make sure that your plumbing system is ready for more heavy rain.
 Questions or concerns?
 Contact John Owens Services, Inc. today!